joshwaaaah/scrollsnoop/README.md

 The library automatically sets these CSS custom properties on the wrapper element:

-- `--scroll-top-percentage`: Scroll position from top (0.00 to 1.00)
+- `--scroll-top-percentage`: Scroll position from top
-- `--scroll-bottom-percentage`: Scroll position from bottom (1.00 to 0.00)
+- `--scroll-bottom-percentage`: Scroll position from bottom
-- `--scroll-left-percentage`: Scroll position from left (0.00 to 1.00)
+- `--scroll-left-percentage`: Scroll position from left
-- `--scroll-right-percentage`: Scroll position from right (1.00 to 0.00)
+- `--scroll-right-percentage`: Scroll position from right

 ### Example: Scroll Shadows